lindaiiako/lindaiiako.github.io/CineTTS/index.md

   <tbody>
     <tr>
       <td>
-        The speaker is a female adult introvert.
+        The speaker is a female adult <i>introvert</i>.
 The speaker's relationship with the dialog partner is distant.
       </td>
       <td>
         slightly expressive,<br>